Military personnel can receive compensation even for items they did not actually receive during service: Supreme Court decision

 The Supreme Court concluded that paragraph 29 of section V of Instruction No. 232 cannot be grounds for refusing to pay a serviceman monetary compensation for unreceived material assets.

-The Supreme Court emphasized that the serviceman's right to monetary compensation for the value of unreceived material assets is determined by law and arises from the moment the term for receiving the relevant material items according to norms has come, but such items were not actually issued during service.
+The Supreme Court emphasized that the serviceman's right to monetary compensation for the value of unreceived material assets is determined by law and arises from the moment the deadline for receiving the respective material provision items according to norms has come, but such items were not actually issued during service.

-The Court separately noted that payment of such compensation cannot depend on restrictions provided by subordinate normative acts, in particular paragraph 29 of section V of Instruction No. 232, since this norm is aimed solely at organizing the preservation of material assets in military units during a special period and does not change or narrow the legislatively established right to compensation.
+The Court separately noted that payment of such compensation cannot depend on restrictions provided by subordinate regulatory acts, in particular paragraph 29 of section V of Instruction No. 232, since this provision is aimed solely at organizing the preservation of material assets in military units during a special period and does not alter or narrow the legislatively established right to compensation.

 The Supreme Court also confirmed that the procedure for paying monetary compensation is determined by the Cabinet of Ministers of Ukraine, but such procedure cannot limit the right guaranteed by the Law of Ukraine No. 2011-XII "On Social and Legal Protection of Servicemen and Their Families."

-At the same time, the cassation court noted that for the correct resolution of the dispute, it is necessary to establish the actual circumstances regarding the provision of material assets to the plaintiff during service: whether he acquired the right to specific items according to provision norms, whether they were actually issued, as well as to determine the volume of unissued property and the corresponding amount of monetary compensation.
+At the same time, the cassation court noted that for the correct resolution of the dispute, it is necessary to establish the actual circumstances regarding the plaintiff's provision with material assets during service: whether he acquired the right to specific items according to provision norms, whether they were actually issued, as well as to determine the volume of unissued property and the corresponding amount of monetary compensation.

 These decisions indicate that compensation for unreceived material assets is subject to payment by law and cannot be limited by subordinate acts.

-Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp, Facebook page and Instagram to stay informed about the most important events.
+Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp pages on Facebook and Instagram to stay informed about the most important events.